visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

    sampling outside of the boundary will be disregarded, that is the sample ray will be clipped.

-   Note currently the wall file format is is specific to D3D fusion files.
+   Note currently the wall file format is specific to D3D fusion files.
 The coordinates are displayed in the text box.

 4. When using the LineSampler operator, one will need to check the